 Kelly continued to pursue educational credentials while in the Army.
-In 1948 he completed high school and in 1959 he received a B.A. in history from West Virginia State
+In 1948 he completed high school and in 1959 he received a B.A. in history from West Virginia State.
+One year later he received an M.A. in history from Marshall University in Huntington, West Virginia.

 Upon retiring from the U.S. Army in 1966, Kelly became an educator.
 At the age of 40 he became the first African American hired in the Washington State Community College System when he began teaching at Everett Junior College.
 By 1967 Kelly had begun teaching history at Shoreline Community College in Shoreline, Washington, where he developed one of the first Black Studies programs in the United States.